janishutz/libreevent/website/src/setup/setup.md

 Numbers             | At least 2 required
 Upper / Lower case  | At least 2 upper & 2 lower case letters required

-Please avoid using easy to guess combinations like names & birth dates of you or your relatives, zip codes & cities and obvious words like 'password', 'myevent', 'admin', 'root' and your organisation / event's name.
+Please avoid using easy to guess combinations like names & birth dates of you or your relatives, zip codes & cities and obvious words like 'password', 'libreevent', 'admin', 'root' and your organisation / event's name.

 After this, the system will email you an email confirmation link using the email you've previously configured in the config.json file during installation.